 - AA in the 1930s: God As We Understood Him (February 8, 2012)

 - Does AA Need Religion: Agnostics on CBC Radio (January 29, 2012)

 - Our Father Who Art Not in Public Schools (January 15, 2012)

 - Christmas, Christians, Lepers and Alcoholics (December 29, 2011)

 bob k is the co-founder of the Whitby Freethinkers Group just east of Toronto.
 He is the author of Key Players in AA History, published in 2015.
 A second edition will soon be published.

-Two more books by bob are in the works – The Road To AA: 1620-1935 and The Secret Diaries of Bill W, a book which will be an intriguing biographical fiction of the co-founder of Alcoholics Anonymous.
+Another book by bob is in the works: The Secret Diaries of Bill W. This will be an intriguing biographical fiction of the co-founder of Alcoholics Anonymous.